Address book

 When a user is blocked, they will not be able to:

-# Configuring your address book
+Configuring the address book display

 To delete or edit a group: